phillipclapham/neuroweaver/README.md

 - Self-correct through experience
 - Connect across domains
 - Generate new possibilities
+- Mature through cycles of activity and rest
+- Deepen through periods of integration
+- Find natural rhythms of development

 ### The Development Dance

 This interplay follows a natural fractal pattern, self-similar at every scale from individual insights to overall framework mastery:

 1. **Unconscious Capability** - Natural patterns waiting to be recognized

+    - Natural patterns waiting to be recognized
+    - Potential gestating in fertile stillness

 2. **Conscious Practice** - Active engagement and refinement

+    - Active engagement and refinement
+    - Alternating between exploration and integration

 3. **Integrated Mastery** - Effortless embodiment leading to new levels

+    - Effortless embodiment leading to new levels
+    - Natural flow between motion and rest

 This spiral evolution appears everywhere: